In this article: Why is oral health important | Diseases caused by bad oral health | Oral health – your health indicator | Takeaway

 Do you have a good smile?
 Fair enough.
 Dental visits are not for you.
 Right?

-Dental visits are least taken seriously, and most often we drop at the dentist’s office only when you need your teeth corrected, or there is an uncomfortable pain in a tooth or the gums!
+Dental visits are least taken seriously, and most often we drop at the dentist’s office only when you need your teeth corrected, or have an uncomfortable pain in a tooth or the gums!
 Such is the importance we give to oral health.
 However, your oral health is more important than you may think!

 Because bad oral health might cause problems elsewhere in your body, and the vice versa, that is, problems elsewhere in your body can cause oral health problems.